-The goals of onboarding are relatively simple; companies wish to help employees adjust to the corporate culture, provide needed information for employees to do their jobs, and improve overall productivity of new hires.
-In companies that have devoted more time and attention to onboarding, the following goals may guide their onboarding processes.
-Quality onboarding:
+The goals of onboarding are relatively simple.
+Companies want to help employees adjust to the corporate culture, provide needed information for employees to perform their job functions, and improve overall productivity of new hires.

 - Aligns new hires to corporate themes, culture, and goals.

 - Increases employee satisfaction.

 - Builds a good image of your company.

 Even well-designed onboarding programs can have some areas for improvement.

 - At many companies, employee onboarding is short and focuses on paperwork.
 It may, at some companies, last only a day to a week.
 To remedy this, add online and video learning elements to your onboarding.